dlyckelid/KX023-1025-IMU/README.md

 ```
 KX0231025Class(TwoWire& wire, uint8_t slaveAddress);
 ```
 I2C has not been verified and tested as of yet.
-Refer to documentation for the save address
+Refer to documentation for the correct slave address

 # Functions